FastNugget/Julien-Foliot-test-technique-adeo-25-02-2025/README.md

 ### 👉🏻 Open [YaourtErp-ApiDomain]

 - to start the mongo cluster, run ```./script-start-compose-dev.sh start-db```
+- Reference the env/.env-dev-local in intellij 'edit configuration > Environment variable'
 - then start the server<br>

 ### 👉🏻 Open [YaourtErp-front]